astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 :figwidth: 800px
 :name: BobAshaFig

-Asha passes Bob at a constant speed.
+Spacetime diagram of Asha (red worldline) passing Bob (blue worldline) at a constant speed, as measured in a reference frame where Bob is at rest.
 At event Q, both people are in the same place.
-At event R, Bob sends a pulse of light to Asha, which reaches her and reflects back at event P.  The light returns to Bob at event S.  The arrow indicates how Bob chooses an event on his own worldline to be simultaneous to P, halfway between R and S.
+At event R (9 s before Q), Bob sends a pulse of light to Asha, which reaches her and reflects back at event P (worldline of light is in green).
+The light returns to Bob at event S (4 s before Q).
+The arrow indicates how Bob chooses an event on his own worldline to be simultaneous to P, halfway between R and S.
 ```

 We can compare the four events in {numref}`BobAshaFig` to the
 spacetime structure defined in {numref}`figinterval`.
 If you drag the
 slider far to the left, the blue dot would be Q, the green dot would
 be P, and R and S would be where the orange lines intersect the
 vertical red line.
+Asha's worldline does not appear explicitly in
+{numref}`figinterval`, but it would be a diagonal straight line that
+hits both the green and the blue dots.

-Bob can therefore directly measure $t_1$ and $t_2$
+Bob can therefore directly measure $t_1$ and $t_2$ off his own clock,
-off his own clock, without needing to assume any knowledge about what
+without needing to assume any knowledge about what is going on over at
-is going over on Asha's worldline.
-To make the math simpler, let's
+Asha's worldline.
+To make the math simpler, let's say $t_2$ is 9 s
-say $t_2$ is 9 s and $t_1$ is $-4$ s.
-Bob would therefore conclude
+and $t_1$ is $-4$ s.
+Note that $t_2$ is positive and $t_1$ is
+negative, according to the rules under which they are defined in
+{numref}`secIntervalTypes`.

-that event P happens 6.5 s before event Q (halfway between 9 s and 4
+Bob would therefore conclude that event P happens 6.5 s before event Q
-s, as indicated by the horizontal arrow).
-Given that it takes light 5
+(halfway between 9 s and 4 s, as indicated by the horizontal arrow).
-s to go out and back Bob would conclude that event P happened 2.5
+Given that he measures light to take 5 s to go out and back, Bob would
-light seconds away from him.
-Bob would therefore conclude that Asha
+calculate that event P happened 2.5 light seconds away from him.
+Bob
+would therefore conclude that to reach Q from P, Asha covered 2.5
-covered 2.5 light seconds of distance in 6.5 s of time and is
+light seconds of distance in 6.5 s of time and is therefore moving at
-therefore moving at 5/13 the speed of light, or $\beta=0.385$.
+5/13 the speed of light, or $\beta_{\rm Asha}=0.385$.

-It gets much more interesting when we consider the situation from
+The situation gets more complex when we consider the events from
 Asha's point of view.
-The interval between P and Q in this situation
+The interval between P and Q in this situation,
-would be $t_1t_2$, which is $-36$ square seconds (square light seconds
+as indicated in {numref}`BobAshaFig`, is $t_1t_2$, which is
+$9\times(-4)=-36$ square seconds (square light seconds in distance
-to consider it in distance units).
-Asha would measure P and Q to be
+units).
+Asha would measure P and Q to be at the same location, so to
-at the same location, so to her this interval can only consist of a
+her this interval can only consist of a time component, which would
-time component, which would have to be the square root of 36, or 6 s.
+have to be the square root of 36, or 6 s.
+She would say event P is 6
-She would say event P is 6 s before event Q, not the 6.5 s that Bob
+s before event Q, not the 6.5 s that Bob has calculated.
+Bob would
-has measured.
-Bob would therefore conclude that Asha's clock is
+therefore conclude that Asha's clock is running a half-second slow,
-running a half-second slow, consistent with the pithy "moving clocks
+consistent with the pithy "moving clocks run slow" adage.
+It is also
-run slow" adage.
-It is also consistent with the longer formulation
+consistent with the longer formulation that a clock at rest with
-that a clock at rest with respect to the two events measures a shorter
+respect to the two events measures a shorter time interval.
-time interval.

-The conceptual challenge comes when considering Asha's perspective, in
+The conceptual challenge comes when considering how to narrate these
-which Bob's clock is the one that is moving.
-If "moving clocks run
+events from Asha's perspective, in which Bob's clock is the one that
-slow", shouldn't she be the one saying Bob's clock is slow?
-How can
+is moving.
+If "moving clocks run slow", shouldn't she be the one
+saying Bob's clock is slow?
+How can we understand the lack of
-we understand the lack of symmetry in the language, when the
+symmetry in the language, when the perspective seems perfectly
-perspective seems perfectly symmetric?
-The symmetry is broken because
+symmetric?
+The symmetry is broken because P is not on Bob's
-P is not on Bob's worldline.
-To consider a symmetric situation, we
+worldline.
+To consider a symmetric situation, we would have to pick
-would have to pick an event on Bob's worldline that Asha considers to
+an event on Bob's worldline that Asha considers to be simultaneous
+with P, and then compare how their two clocks measure these intervals.

-be simultaneous with P.  Time dilation tells us that Bob's clock would
+Time dilation tells us that Bob's clock would read 5.5 s before Q at
-read 5.5 s before Q at the same time (according to Asha) that Asha's
+the same time (according to Asha) that Asha's clock reads six seconds.
-clock reads six seconds.
-This is NOT the same event that Bob measures
+This is NOT the same event that Bob measures as simultaneous with P,
-as simultaneous with P, because he measures that point to be 6.5 s
+because he measures that point to be 6.5 s before Q.  Asha would
-before Q.  Asha would conclude, symmetrically, that *his* clock is
+conclude, symmetrically, that *his* clock is running slow, because
-running slow, because what takes 6 s for her takes 5.5 s for him.
+what takes 6 s for her takes 5.5 s for him.
+Bob, on the other hand,
-Bob, on the other hand, measures 6.5 s to pass in the time Asha's
+measures 6.5 s to pass in the time Asha's clock to measure 6 s, as
-clock to measure 6 s, as derived above.
-He concludes her clock is
+derived above.
+He concludes her clock is running slow.
+The
-running slow.
-The disagreement arises because they don't agree on
+disagreement arises because they don't agree on what simultaneous
-what simultaneous means.
-This relativity of simultaneity is explored
+means.
+This relativity of simultaneity is explored further in
-further in {numref}`secSimultaneity`.
+{numref}`secSimultaneity`.

 To specifically identify that simultaneous (to her) event on Bob's
 worldline, Asha would have to have her own versions of R and S, where